-When working in a team, you should know how to organize yourself in order to manage your individual work and the collective phases (meetings, requests from your fellow team-members, from clients, from your N+1, etc.).
+When working in a team, you should know how to organize yourself in order to manage your individual work and the collective phases (meetings, requests from your fellow team members, clients, manager, etc.).

 Here are a few methods to help you manage your time:

-This technique gets its name from its Italian inventor, who used a kitchen timer in the form of a tomato 🍅 (or pomodoro in Italian 😉).
+This technique gets its name from its Italian inventor, who used a kitchen timer shaped like a tomato 🍅 (or pomodoro in Italian 😉).

 Go about it like this:

-safeguard your internal and external appointments by synchronizing all your electronic calendars, using alerts so as not to forget any, plan ahead for travelling time using the application Plans (which calculates the time and warns you when you need to leave)
+Safeguard your internal and external appointments by synchronizing all your electronic calendars, using alerts so as not to forget any.
+Plan ahead for traveling time using the Plans application (which calculates the time and alerts you when you need to leave).

-in your diary, define work slots of 2 hours at a time
+In your schedule, define work slots of 2 hours at a time.

-complete 4 timed 25-minute sessions (1 session = 1 task), using your smartphone’s timer
+Complete four 25-minute timed sessions (1 session = 1 task), using your smartphone’s timer.

-at the end of the 4th session, take a 15-minute pause and give yourself a reward 😎
+At the end of the fourth session, take a 15-minute break and give yourself a reward. 😎